 Answer.
-TERA's suggested mouthing rate and area (1 hour daily, 50 cm2) originated with the National Academy of Sciences' (NAS) National Research Council (NRC) study of flame-retardant chemicals (2000) for use in upholstered furniture.
+TERA's suggested mouthing rate and area (1 hour daily, 50 cm2) originated with the National Academy of Sciences' (NAS) National Research Council (NRC) study of flameretardant chemicals (2000) for use in upholstered furniture.
 That estimate assumed exposures of a 1-year old child to furniture designed for day-time use.
 However, CPSC staff's mattress exposure estimate requires consideration of furniture designed for night-time use when children are primarily asleep, and therefore interacting less vigorously with their environment.
 Additionally, CPSC staff has chosen to examine older children (5 year olds) because younger children's mattresses are more likely to be waterproofed due to their higher likelihood of bedwetting.
 This waterproofing, either with fluid-resistant ticking or mattress covers, is expected to reduce contact with FR chemicals, and so would be inappropriate for an estimate of exposures at the high end of the range of possibility.
-Also, mouthing of non-body-part objects decreases across the lifespan, and notably after the age of 3 years.
-Staff acknowledges that some mouthing of sheets and covers may occur in 5 to 15 year old children, but believes this event would be infrequent and the actual oral exposures that they used are "hard to ima Independent reviewer complained" (page 51) than their mouthing parameter (50 cm2).
+Also, mouthing of nonbody-part objects decreases across the lifespan, and notably after the age of 3 years.
+Staff acknowledges that some mouthing of sheets and covers may occur in 5 to 15 year old children, but believes this event would be infrequent and slight.
+The NRC scientists state that the actual oral exposures that they used are "hard to imagine" and could be "100-fold less" (page 51) than their mouthing parameter (50 cm^2).

-Because mattresses have a different use pattern than uph CPSC staff estimates focus on an older child, CPSC staff a modified form.
-Assuming that the 50 cm2 was 100-fold actual exposures would be about 0.5 cm2.
-If this estimat a conservative estimate, this would yield an oral exposure used in CPSC safety calculations. actual mouthing of the mattress has been added to the current hand-to-mouth estimates. increased mouthing area of 50 cm2 has been incorporated into the uncertainty analysis where more conservative assumptions and 95th percentile factors have been used in the models many times that CPSC assumptions of safe levels of toxin absorption do not agree with other agencies.
-(ADI is Acceptable Daily Intake) Indeed the EPA safe level for Antimony is 5,750 times lower than the CPSC assumption.
-The EPA number would prove mattresses toxic by 27.5 times if
+Because mattresses have a different use pattern than upholstered furniture, and because the CPSC staff estimates focus on an older child, CPSC staff will include the NRC's estimate in a modified form.
+Assuming that the 50 cm2 was 100-fold less than actual exposures, then the actual exposures would be about 0.5 cm^2 .
+If this estimate were increased 10 times to provide a conservative estimate, this would yield an oral exposure of 5 cm2 a day.
+This estimate of actual mouthing of the mattress has been added to the current hand-to-mouth estimates.
+The increased mouthing area of 50 cm2 has been incorporated into the uncertainty analysis where more conservative assumptions and 95th percentile factors have been used in the models.